-Cheesy Hatch Chile Enchiladas - cheesy, tangy - perfect comfort food. the classic casserole that everyone loves - vegan and gluten free! you KNOW the leftovers are even better the next day.
+Cheesy vegan Hatch chile enchiladas are a perfect comfort food.
+The classic casserole that everyone loves, made vegan and gluten free!
+You know the leftovers are even better the next day.

 These enchiladas are a favorite, Jason and I enjoy them often.
 I make them for new moms.
 I make them when I coordinate food delivery schedules for people.
 I make them for potlucks.
 I make them for holidays.
-I make them for friends in need.
+I make them when we are craving serious comfort food.

 Several years ago, a friend I have known since early grade school was in an accident, breaking his left foot and his right leg.
 I sent a huge pan of these enchiladas his way.